knurling-rs/knurling-session-20q4/src/sessions/methods.md

 }
 ```

 There are two types of methods: *static methods* and *instance methods*.
 Static methods are generally used as constructors of an instance.
 They are called with the :: syntax.
 Instance methods are called by an object, this is why they have a reference to that object as argument.
 They are called with the dot syntax.
-Here, it is important that fields don't have the same name as methods you plan to write.
-If that is the case, the struct's field is called and not the method!

 ✅ Inside the `impl` block create a static method that constructs the struct.
 The first part of the methods configures the pins, the second part creates the struct, which is then returned.